Pneumothorax Clinical Signs and TMC CSE Exam Tips Vector

 1. Sudden Chest Pain and Shortness of Breath

-One of the most common and immediate symptoms of a pneumothorax is the sudden onset of sharp or stabbing chest pain, often accompanied by increased difficulty breathing (dyspnea).
+One of the most common symptoms of pneumothorax is the sudden onset of sharp or stabbing chest pain accompanied by shortness of breath (dyspnea).
+The pain is usually localized to the affected side of the chest and may worsen with deep inspiration, coughing, or movement.

 2. Absent or Diminished Breath Sounds

-A hallmark physical examination finding in a pneumothorax is the absence or significant reduction of breath sounds over the affected lung field.
-This occurs because air trapped in the pleural space prevents normal lung expansion, reducing airflow to the lung.
+A classic physical examination finding in pneumothorax is the absence or significant reduction of breath sounds over the affected lung field.
+This occurs because air trapped in the pleural space prevents the lung from expanding normally, reducing ventilation to that region of the lung.
+During auscultation with a stethoscope, clinicians will typically detect markedly diminished or completely absent breath sounds on the affected side.

 3. Tracheal Deviation and Shifted Heart Sounds